Mega Kid MK-1000

-The Mega Kid MK-1000 is a Nintendo Entertainment System hardware clone with a built-in Famicom BASIC compatible keyboard, marketed as an "educational computer".
+The Mega Kid MK-1000 is a Famiclone with a built-in Family BASIC compatible keyboard, marketed as an "educational computer".

 The system comes with two black PlayStation look-alike controllers and a black NES Zapper clone resembling a submachine gun.
 All are connected with 9-pin DB connectors, as found on most Famiclones.

 It has a composite video output and a mono audio output, as well as a rather crude RF modulator antenna output, unfiltered (the output appears on several TV channels) and unshielded from interferences.

-In its box is contained a Famicom cartridge containing several NES applications that work with the keyboard, such as crude word processors, keyboard exercises, mathematical games, G-BASIC and a handful of first generation NES games such as F-1 Race, Track & Field and "Jewel Tetris".
+In its box is contained a Famicom cartridge containing several applications that work with the keyboard, such as crude word processors, keyboard exercises, mathematical games, G-BASIC and a handful of first generation Famicom/NES games such as F 1 Race, Track & Field and "Jewel Tetris".

-This cartridge also contains an additional 64 K static RAM chip, mainly for use with the provided G-BASIC, a dialect of the BASIC programming language designed for the NES.
+This cartridge also contains an additional 64 K static RAM chip, mainly for use with the provided G-BASIC, a dialect of the BASIC programming language designed for the Famicom.
 However, no CMOS backup memory is provided, so any typed-in program or text will be lost upon rebooting or switching the power off.

-It works with standard Famicom cartridges, as well as US NES cartridges with the use of an adaptor.
+It works with standard Famicom cartridges, as well as NES cartridges with the use of an adaptor.